dell/karavi-topology/README.md

 | ----------------------- | ---------- |
 | PowerFlex v3.0/3.5 | [CSI Driver for PowerFlex v1.1.5, 1.2.0](https://github.com/dell/csi-vxflexos) |

-## Karavi Topology Data
+## Topology Data

-Karavi Topology provides Kubernetes administrators with the topology data related to containerized storage.
+Provides Kubernetes administrators with the topology data related to containerized storage.
 This topology data is visualized using Grafana.

 | Field                      | Description                                                                                                                                        |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |